lithnet/access-manager-docs/access-manager-editions.md

 ## Enterprise Edition

-Enterprise edition customers can deploy the Lithnet Access Manager Agent, which enables LAPS support for devices that aren't joined to your Active Directory domain.
+LOL WUT Enterprise edition customers can deploy the Lithnet Access Manager Agent, which enables LAPS support for devices that aren't joined to your Active Directory domain.
 The agent runs on Windows, macOS, and Linux, and supports Azure Active Directory joined and registered devices.

 Enterprise edition also enables additional functionality, such as support for Microsoft Failover Clusters for high availability, and advanced custom authorization rules...